staropram/cantcoap/README.md

 ## Build

 Type make (Note, build with GNU make on BSD).
+This builds the test framework too.
+Type ./test to feel some misplaced confidence.

+There is also an example client and server made.
+The server is supposed to work with the website coap.me, but isn't finished.

 # Long description